-Sokoto House and lowercase leaders hosted another Completely Free Community Market on June 25 and 26.
-Think yard sale, but everything was free!
+Sokoto House and the lowercase leaders will host another Completely Free Community Market on July 1 and 2!

 The Sokoto House hosts a variety of events, some regular and some unique, but all to the benefit the participants, our community, and the free and healthy exchange of ideas and knowledge.

 Take a look at our Gallery page to see photos from recent events!

 The Ecology Project included meet and greets, various local vendors, ecology activists, keynote speakers, and short films, as well as a Black Lives Matter solidarity and neighborhood cleanup march.

 These recurring events, organized by the Lowercase Leaders, feature an open market of donated goods that are all free to the community.
 Think of them as large yard sales where no money is needed.

 Lowercase Leaders held a free outdoor screening of Wilmington on Fire, a documentary about the 1898 Wilmington coup and its aftermath, as well as a Q&A session with the filmmaker, Chris Everett of Speller Street Films.